dock108/fan-frenzy/README.md

 # FanFrenzy

+This branch represents the FanFrenzy public beta focused only on the Daily Challenge mode.

 A Next.js application to test your memory of legendary sports moments.

 Built with Next.js, Supabase, Tailwind CSS, and OpenAI.